3 Preparation for antiretroviral treatment

 If the treatment is begun before the patient is ready to start treatment, there will almost certainly be poor adherence.
-The success or failure of antiretroviral treatment often depends on whether the patients have been well prepared or not.
+The success or failure of ART often depends on whether the patients have been well prepared or not.
 One of the main reasons for treatment failure and poor co-operation from patients is inadequate preparation.

 Inadequate preparation is an important cause of poor co-operation and treatment failure.

 3-18 Why is excellent adherence so important?

 It is very important that HIV patients take their correct medication on time every day.
 Poor adherence to taking medicine correctly leads to HIV resistance to 1 or more of the antiretroviral drugs (ARVs) being used.
 This reduces the drug options later in the course of the illness.
 The first regimen of ARVs is the easiest to take with the fewest side effects.
 Taking it correctly is the simplest way for the patient to be healthy and well for many years.